RichardDooling/Entertainment_Law/Book_Contracts/Book_Contracts.md

 The simple solution is to include provisions that deal with the following:

 1. A time certain for the publisher to accept or reject the manuscript after it is submitted.
 Thirty (30) days seems fair.
 2. If the publisher wants changes, how will those be communicated to the author?
-And how long does the author have to address any shortcomings.
+And how long does the author have to address any shortcomings?
 3. Spell out the publisher's obligation to assist the author in editing a second corrected draft before ultimately rejecting the manuscript.
 4. If the publisher is still not satisfied after the author has attempted to address shortcomings in the manuscript and the publisher no longer wishes to publish, then what about the monies already advanced?
 5. If the author goes elsewhere and obtains a publishing deal, must the author pay back the monies advanced by the first unsatisfied publisher?